stmcli/stmcli/README.md

 ## Developper
 Some information to generate a new package for local deployment

-* pyhton3 setup.py bdist_wheel
+* python3 setup.py bdist_wheel
-* pip3 install stmcli-1.1.1-py3-none-any.whl --user
+* pip3 install stmcli-1.*-py3-none-any.whl --user --upgrade
 * Linux user: the stmcli command is available at $HOME/.local/bin/stmcli
+* Verify installed is available: TBD